space88man/kubeadm-transcripts/centos/04-etcd.md

   in a VM makes things much worse), we may get latencies > 10ms thus triggering a warning.
 In newer versions of etcd 3, the threshold is now [100ms](https://github.com/kubernetes/kubernetes/issues/43363).
   In our test scenarios, the HD backing file would still have triggered warnings, but the SSD backing file would have been fine.
+From the etcd team:
+  > Ignore the warning.
+We (etcd team) realized 10ms is a too tight deadline for not beefy machines.
+We already made that 100ms in the new releases.